utsav666/ABB_Case_Study/Agent-Case/SQL-Agent/README.md

 # Data Model Insight Accelerator

-The Data Model Insight Accelerator is an intelligent query-generation and data-understanding framework that transforms natural-language questions into optimized database queries.
+The **Data Model Insight Accelerator** is an intelligent query-generation and data-understanding framework that transforms natural-language questions into optimized database queries.
 It leverages schema-aware reasoning, multi-layered intent understanding, and LLM fallback to deliver accurate and meaningful insights from your database.

+---

-# Key Features
+## Key Features

+---

-1. Schema Knowledge Base
+### 1. Schema Knowledge Base

-Stores database metadata (tables, columns, relationships, constraints).
+- Stores database metadata (tables, columns, relationships, constraints).
-Enhances contextual understanding and improves query accuracy.
+- Enhances contextual understanding and improves query accuracy.
-Allows the system to reason using actual database structures rather than pure text predictions.
+- Allows the system to reason using actual database structures instead of pure text predictions.

+---

-2. Dual Reasoning Layers
+### 2. Dual Reasoning Layers

-    a.
+#### a.
 Intent Reasoning Layer
-        Interprets what the user means.
-        Decides whether the question requires:
+Interprets what the user *means* and decides whether the request requires:

+- SQL generation
+- Insight retrieval
+- Data explanation
-        SQL generation OR Insight retrieval OR Data explanation OR LLM fallback for general requests
+- LLM fallback for general or non-database questions

-    b.
+#### b.
 Query Reasoning Layer

-    1.Converts intent into structured actions.
+- Converts intent into structured query actions
-    2.Generates optimal SQL using schema information.
+- Generates optimal SQL using schema information
-    3.Applies query optimization strategies.
+- Applies query optimization strategies
-    4.Ensures accuracy, joins correctness, and filter logic.
+- Ensures accuracy, correct joins, and valid filter logic

+---

-3. LLM Fallback
+### 3. LLM Fallback

-    If the question is too general, non-database-specific, or non-technical, the system delegates to an LLM to provide useful, conversational results.
+If the user question is **too general**, **not database-specific**, or **non-technical**, the system delegates to an LLM to produce a helpful conversational response.

+---

-4. Execution + Post-Processing
+### 4. Execution + Post-Processing

-    Executes the generated SQL on the database.
+- Executes the generated SQL on the database

-Enhances results with explanations and human-readable insights.
+- Enhances results with explanations and human-readable insights

-Returns a clean final response to the user.
+- Returns a clean, structured final response to the user

+---

-# How It Works
+## How It Works

-User asks a question (e.g., “What are the top 5 customers by revenue?”)
+1. User asks a question (e.g., *“What are the top 5 customers by revenue?”*).

-Intent Reasoning Layer determines this is database-specific.
+2. **Intent Reasoning Layer** determines whether it is database-specific.

-The system queries the Schema Knowledge Base to understand available tables and relationships.
+3. The system queries the **Schema Knowledge Base** to understand tables and relationships.

-The Query Reasoning Layer generates and optimizes SQL.
+4. The **Query Reasoning Layer** generates and optimizes SQL.

-The SQL is executed on the database.
+5. The SQL is executed on the target database.

-The result is enriched with explanations and returned to the user.
+6. Results are enriched with insights and returned to the user.

-If the question is not database-specific (e.g., “Explain regression vs classification”), the LLM provides a general explanation instead.
+7. For general questions (e.g., *“Explain regression vs classification”*), the **LLM Fallback** generates the answer instead.

+---

 # Basic Flow Diagram
 ![Image 1](DMIA_flow_diagram.png)